How Teachable Revamped the Backend Take-Home Assignment

 We’ve now been using the new take-home for a little over a month and it’s been very smooth sailing.
 However, we’re already thinking of building another version, or possibly even scrapping the one we currently have.
 Some ideas we’ve bounced around:

-- Rather than asking candidates to write a gem that wraps an API, we could give them a gem we’ve written and have them write the API that makes it work.
+- Rather than asking candidates to write a gem or library that wraps an API, we could give them one we’ve written and have them write the API that makes it work.

-- Have the candidate write both the gem and the API.
+- Have the candidate write both the gem or library and the API.

 - Build in some more algorithm-heavy challenges (akin to problems candidates are given in traditional whiteboarding sessions).